GENERAL | April 16, 2019

 Reading Time: 7 minutes

 As you may (or may not) know, there are many online resources available to assist with advance care planning.
-We’ve put together a list of several links to resources related to advance care planning and related topics for health care professionals, as well as for patients and their caregivers.
+We’ve put together a list of several links to advance care planning resources and related topics for health care professionals, as well as for patients and their caregivers.
 You can access our glossary of terms here.

 Advance Care Planning: An Introduction for Public Health and Aging Services Professionals is a free course from the CDC offering continuing education credits.
 Geared for public health and aging services professionals who serve adults and their families, as well as community-based professionals working with hospital systems, hospices, long-term care facilities, visiting nurse organizations, foundations, etc.